![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 So in the end my biggest trouble ever in the smuggling runs proved not to be the police, but rather other smugglers.

-Long before I began working for my present employer I'd frequently visited this length of road for both fun and more serious purposes.
-For it was a nice series of hard curves on which to test new suspension mods and driving tricks at relatively low speeds.
-Like 35 to 55 mph.
-For any faster there and you'd tend to go off a cliff or slam into the mountain.
+Long before I began working for my present employer, I'd frequently visited this length of road for both fun and more serious purposes.
+For it was a nice series of hard curves on which to test new suspension mods and driving tricks at relatively low speeds, like 35 to 55 mph.
+For any faster there, and you'd tend to go off a cliff or slam into the mountain.
 Or hit whatever other vehicle was unlucky enough to be there at the time.

-About the only way to get around those curves faster than Shadowfast would have been to possess a shorter wheelbase car, and be lighter to boot.
-So maybe certain Lotus autos might have beaten us there.
+About the only way to get around those curves faster than Shadowfast would have been to possess a shorter wheelbase car, and be lighter weight to boot.
+So maybe certain European Lotus autos might have beaten us there.

 There were also few spots on the road where you could turn around if the way got blocked.
-Here and there you might run across a home precariously perched on a small piece of the mountain jutting out beyond the road.
+Here and there you might run across a home precariously perched on a small piece of the mountain, jutting out beyond the road.
 But usually their driveway would be located right smack in the elbow of a blind curve, so using it at all was risky in itself.

 In all the hundreds of times I've likely traveled that road in my life, there was only once I tried a turnaround in such a place.
 And it happened under perhaps the very worst of circumstances.

-That's when I saw him pull the radio out of hiding and speak into it.
+That's when I'd seen him pull the radio out of hiding and speak into it.
+Was he alerting somebody I was coming?
+Seemed likely!

 I was on my way to meet the truck I was to escort through the mountains and other spots on the lengthy route.